seanblanchfield/blog/current/_posts/2025-03-26-ai-org-conversation-framework.md

 ### The Changing Buyer

 What if your buyer's job is automated out of existence?
-Worse, what if your product plus AI means that you're the one doing it?
+Worse, what if your new AI product means that you're the one doing it?

 Many products are sold to roles that AI will eliminate first: analysts, administrative assistants, junior developers, content creators, customer support managers.
 When your buyer persona vanishes, who makes the purchasing decisions?